Widespread availability of Plan B doesn't help anything in jail.

 The BMI notes are not just for children.
 The reports currently go home with kindergarten through 8th graders.
 Next year, high schoolers will get the lovely addition to their current report card headaches.
 In a school district with a fairly healthy attitude towards obesity, these "report cards" are even more damaging than normal.
 They are creating insecurity and self-doubt where there was none.

 And, on a personal note, the thought of being evaluated my entire life based on my weight makes me cringe.
 Can you imagine what that does to someone's self-image?
-Can anyone tell me what good this does?Brief Note: I do think the BMI is a useful tool in some cases.
-I simply have a problem when a percentage is thrown around without context or caution.
-If schools/governments feel kids are overweight, they need to give them healthier food and more physical activity.
-A number isn't going to remedy anything.
+Can anyone tell me what good this does?Alright.
+I'm jumping in.

 (Preface)